 Wearing the cap at your graduation is such a huge accomplishment!
-All those assignments and tests are done, but now begins a whole new phase of adulthood!
+All those assignments and tests are done, but a whole new phase of adulthood begins!
 But a good question to answer would be what are the best credit cards for new graduates?

 We’ve gone ahead and researched that for you, so here are the Best Credit Cards you can get today for Recent Graduates.